 - How many new visitors did you have during the month?

-Track your progress for each of these metrics monthly to see if your website traffic is growing, and to see if your marketing activities such as paid ads and email marketing are driving traffic to your website.
+Track your progress for each of these metrics monthly in Google Analytics, to see if your website traffic is growing, and to see if your marketing activities such as paid ads and email marketing are driving traffic to your website.

-Reviewing your social media insights on platforms such as Facebook and Instagram are extremely important, as it allows you to see which posts and stories your audience have engaged with the most.
-And which activity on social media is generating email sign ups and traffic to your website.
-If you don’t make time to review your social insights, you will have no real idea which content is winning.
+Reviewing your social media insights on platforms such: LinkedIn, Facebook, Instagram, TikTok and Pinterest are extremely important, as it allows you to see which posts, videos and stories your audience has engaged with the most.
+And you will also uncover which activity on social media is generating email sign ups and traffic to your website, and enquiries.

 On your social accounts, I suggest you review;